CZ-NIC/fred-docs/ReleaseNotes/Upgrade-2-35-howto.rst

 ..
 Caution:: The last script (4) is destructive!
 Besides adding some new constraints, it deletes columns and tables that are no longer needed.
-Before running it, double-check that you migrated all necessary data!
+Before running it, double-check that you have migrated all necessary data!

 Email templates migration (2)
 -----------------------------